THE HONEST ASSESSMENT

 Who Should Consider Making This Switch?

 This replacement makes the strongest case for merchants who are currently running Constructor.io as a third-party integration on Adobe Commerce or Magento, particularly those who have a significant percentage of zero-result or low-engagement search sessions despite Constructor’s optimization.
-Those sessions are evidence that the query types arriving are outside the keyword model’s handling range.

 Merchants with B2B or complex catalog use cases, where product selection involves compatibility matching, specification comparisons, account-specific catalog restrictions, or repeat reorder workflows, will see the most immediate impact from switching to a conversational model.
-These are the use cases where keyword search’s structural limitations produce the most visible failures.

-See how Webscale replaces keyword search with conversational product discovery.
-Request a demo | See the AI Shopping Assistant |
+| See how Webscale replaces keyword search with conversational product discovery.
+Request a Demo | See the AI Shopping Assistant |